NaimShk07/MERN_Stack_Interview_Prep/04_JavaScript/questions-answers/javascript_qna.md

 18. Optional chaining ?., nullish coalescing ??

 - Use ?. to avoid crashes on missing properties.
 Right before the property where parent obj might not exist.

-- Use ?? to set fallback values for only null or undefined.
-- Use || to set fallback values for truthy and falsy value.
+19. && vs ?? vs ||

+- && — AND: If the first thing is true, return the second.
+- || — OR: If the first thing is false, use the second.
+- ?? — Nullish Coalescing: If the first thing is null or undefined, use the second.

-19. Module system: import/export, CommonJS vs ESM
+20. Module system: import/export, CommonJS vs ESM

 - CommonJS:
   - require() / module.exports